 Will the “Contemporary Aboriginal Voices” (NBE3U/C) course be recognized as a valid English course by Universities and Colleges?

 Yes.
-It is a full English equivalent — but is named out of the Native Studies provincial curriculum section.
-It is now being offered as an English credit at several KPR schools and is the only grade 11 English course offered at North Hastings High School in Bancroft.
+It is a full English equivalent — recognized by universities — but is named out of the Native Studies provincial curriculum section.
+It is now the only grade 11 English credit being offered at Thomas A Stewart SS, and has been the only grade 11 English course offered at North Hastings High School in Bancroft for several years.
 In this course, students will explore Indigenous perspectives through Indigenous authors from around the world.
 These perspectives will be used to help build the framework for understanding sustainability “best practices.”

-Will there be school busing to Trent University?
+Will there be school busing to PCVS and Trent University?

 Unfortunately, no. YLS students should purchase City Transit bus passes.
+PCVS is a 5 minute walk from the downtown bus terminal.
 There is very frequent (every 10 minutes) public transit to Trent University during the morning and afternoons, and we will frequently be using the transit system to get to field locations around the city.
 The University is also well served by the Rotary Greenway trail for students riding their bicycles.

-Can I select the YLS courses from my home school?
+Can I select YLS courses from my home school?

-No. YLS is administered through Kenner CVI, and you must be registered as a Kenner student during the YLS semester.
-After acceptance to the program, you will be notified about how to proceed with the Kenner YLS course selection.
-You will automatically be transfered back to your home school for 2nd semester.
+Yes, but only after enrollment has been confirmed.
+YLS is administered through PACE at PCVS, and you will be registered as a “shared student” (between PCVS and your home school) during the YLS semester.
+After acceptance to the program, you will be notified to complete YLS course selection through your home school guidance department.
+After the YLS semester, your “shared status” will automatically end.

 Offer Programming Support